onowakow/tutorials/docs/create-and-deploy-docusaurus/create-and-deloy-docusaurus.md

-# Deploy Docusaurus to Azure Static Web Apps using Azure DevOps
+# Deploy Docusaurus to Azure Static Web App using Azure DevOps Pipelines (YAML)

 Documentation is an necessary element of most projects.
 Facebook's open source project, [Docusaurus](https://docusaurus.io/docs), makes creating beautiful and clean documentation easy.
 We will deploy the docs using Azure Static Web Apps with an automatic deployment when changes are pushed to the Github repo.